auth0/Guardian.Android/README.md

 ## Requirements

-Android API level 15+ is required in order to use Guardian.
+Android API level 15+(Android 4.0.3 or later) is required in order to use Guardian.

 ## Before getting started